crypto-ali/vit-witness-failover/README.md

 ### Version 2.0 New Featurs
 * Better logging
-* Run script as a service with auto-restart if system exists non-zero
+* Run script as a service with auto-restart if system service exits non-zero
 * Script automaticallyl reconnects to VIT node if connection dropped due to temporary network issues

 **Requirements:**